aollivierre/PowerShell-Youtube-dl/README.md

 # USAGE

-With the script installed, run the script by using one of the shortcuts that it generates or by opening a PowerShell window and executing the script.
-The script can also be quickly opened via the `Win+R` shortcut and pasting in the command `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy Bypass -File "%USERPROFILE%\scripts\powershell-youtube-dl\bin\youtube-dl-gui.ps1"`.
+Run the script by using one of the shortcuts that were generated upon installation or by opening a PowerShell window and running the `youtube-dl-gui.ps1` file.
+The script can also be ran via the `Win+R` shortcut and pasting in the command `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy Bypass -File "%USERPROFILE%\scripts\powershell-youtube-dl\bin\youtube-dl-gui.ps1"`.

-Once at the main menu, select option `1` or `2` to download video or audio.
+Once at the main menu of the script, select option `1` or `2` to download video or audio.
 Once on the download menu, choose option `2` and enter the URL of the video that you wish to download.
 Youtube-dl supports video URLs from a variety of different websites, and the full list can be found [here](https://github.com/ytdl-org/youtube-dl/blob/master/docs/supportedsites.md).

 Once a URL is configured, choose option `1` to download the video.
 By default, youtube-dl will download the best quality video or audio available, regardless of format.
 With the URL configured, option `5` of the download menu will display all of the file formats available for download and allow the user to choose a specific one to download.